4ekmah/loops/README.md

-# loops
+# Loops

-instant cross-platform jit engine inspired by Xbyak
+This is instant cross-platform jit engine inspired by Xbyak